mcoblenz/Obsidian/README.md

 2. Run the following command: `curl -sSL http://bit.ly/2ysbOFE | bash -s 1.4.1 -s`

 This installs all the platform-specific binaries you need to run a Fabric network and places them in the `bin` sub-directory of the Obsidian project.
-It also downloands all the required Docker images and places them in your local Docker registry, tagged as `latest`.
+It also downloads all the required Docker images and places them in your local Docker registry, tagged as `latest`.
 For detailed instructions, go to `https://hyperledger-fabric.readthedocs.io/en/release-1.4/install.html`.

 To deploy and invoke the generated chaincode in a real Fabric environment, follow these steps:
-1. Generate the chaincode following the `Usage instructions` above.
+1. Generate the chaincode following the _compiler usage instructions_ above.
 2. Go into the `network-framework` folder and run the command `./up.sh -s PATH_TO_CHAINCODE`, where the path is from the root of the repository, i.e if the folder was generated with default settings, you simply specify the name of the folder (ex: StringContainer)
 3. Run `./invoke.sh FUNCTION_NAME ARG1 ARG2 ...`, for instance: `./invoke.sh setS randomstring`
 4. After you are done, run `./down.sh` to kill and cleanup all Docker containers.